coq/coq/doc/sphinx/proof-engine/ltac2.rst

 ~~~~~~~~~

 We use the usual ML call-by-value reduction, with an otherwise unspecified
 evaluation order.
-This is a design choice making it compatible with OCaml,
+This is a design choice making it compatible with |OCaml|,
 if ever we implement native compilation.
 The expected equations are as follows::

   (fun x => t) V ≡ t{x := V} (βv)